Blockternship/take-off/README.md

 # The Run Down

-Aragon, Swarm City, Status and Giveth together with Chain Shot as the educational resource are forming an alliance to kick start aspiring developers through a 2 month distributed hackathon, our intention is to open up our communities by providing teaching sessions, education and bounties to anyone who wants to start #buidling on the Ethereum Blockchain.
+Aragon, Swarm City, Status, Giveth and Colony together with Chain Shot as the educational resource and the support of the Ethereum Community Fund are forming an alliance to kick start aspiring developers through a 2 month distributed hackathon, our intention is to open up our communities by providing teaching sessions, education and bounties to anyone who wants to start #buidling on the Ethereum Blockchain.

 ### Does My Project Apply?